 Give yourself permission to start slow; if you save $5 every week, you’ll have $260 at the end of the year.
 As long as you’re moving in the right direction, you’re focused on what really matters: establishing the habit of saving.

-If you’re not sure where to start, or how much you should be putting into your savings account, here’s a good method: start by saving 1% of your monthly income and increasing that by 1% each month.
-If you earn $3,000 per month, save $30 the first month, $60 the second month, $90 the third month, and so on.
+If you’re not sure where to start or how much you should be putting into your savings account, here’s a method to try: Start by saving 1% of your monthly income, and increase that by 1% each month.

 Set Up Automatic Transfers